 Pursuant to the Local Finance Law, the President of the Board of Education is the chief fiscal officer of the District.
-However, certain of the financial functions of the District are the responsibility of the Superintendent of Schools and Assistant Superintendent for Business.
+However, certain of the financial functions of the District are the responsibility of the Superintendent of Schools and the Assistant Superintendent for Business, Operations and Human Resources.